Electrical engineering: Photonics and optics

 Electromagnetic spectrum showing wavelengths from radio waves (1 km) to gamma rays (0.01 nm).
 Visible light Information transmission in electrical engineering applications most frequently uses infrared light in the C band (1530–1565 nm).

-Photonics and optics deals with the generation, transmission, amplification, modulation, detection, and analysis of electromagnetic radiation.
+Photonics and optics deal with the generation, transmission, amplification, modulation, detection, and analysis of electromagnetic radiation.
 The application of optics deals with design of optical instruments such as lenses, microscopes, telescopes, and other equipment that uses the properties of electromagnetic radiation.
-Other prominent applications of optics include electro-optical sensors and measurement systems, lasers, fiber-optic communication systems, and optical disc systems (e.g. CD and DVD).
+Other prominent applications of optics include electro-optical sensors and measurement systems, lasers, fiber-optic communication systems, and optical disc systems (e.g., CD and DVD).
 Photonics builds heavily on optical technology, supplemented with modern developments such as optoelectronics (mostly involving semiconductors), laser systems, optical amplifiers and novel materials (e.g. metamaterials).